DonGould/documentation/remote-access/web-server/nginx.md

 It should look like this:

 ```
-        # pass the PHP scripts to FastCGI server listening on 127.0.0.1:9000
+         # pass PHP scripts to FastCGI server
-        #

         location ~ \.php$ {
                 include snippets/fastcgi-php.conf;

+                # With php-fpm (or other unix sockets):
+                fastcgi_pass unix:/var/run/php/php7.0-fpm.sock;
-                # With php5-cgi alone:
+                # With php-cgi (or other tcp sockets):
         #       fastcgi_pass 127.0.0.1:9000;
-                # With php5-fpm:
-                fastcgi_pass unix:/var/run/php5-fpm.sock;
         }
 ```